Laughing owl: Taxonomy

+The laughing owl was originally described as Athene albifacies by George Robert Gray in 1844, based on a specimen from Waikouaiti, South Island.
+The type specimen is held at the British Museum (Reg. no. 1845.1.13.5).

+The species was later transferred by Johann Jakob Kaup to other genera, first to the monotypic genus Sceloglaux (as S. albifacies) in 1848 and later to Ieraglaux (as I. albifacies) in 1852.
+Recent genetic studies now include it with the boobook owls in the genus Ninox, as N. albifacies.

+Two subspecies of laughing owl have been described.
 In the North Island, specimens of the smaller subspecies N. a. rufifacies were allegedly collected from the forest districts of Mount Taranaki (1856) and the Wairarapa (1868); the unclear history of the latter and the eventual disappearance of both led to suspicions that the bird may not have occurred in the North Island at all.
 This theory has been refuted, however, after ample subfossil bones of the species were found in the North Island.
 Sight records exist from Porirua and Te Karaka; according to Māori tradition, the species last occurred in Te Urewera.

 In the South Island, the larger subspecies N. a. albifacies inhabited low rainfall districts, including Nelson, Canterbury, and Otago.
 They were also found in the central mountains and possibly Fiordland.
-Specimens of N. a. albifacies were collected from Stewart Island/Rakiura in or around 1881.
+Specimens of N. a. albifacies were collected from Stewart Island / Rakiura in or around 1881.

+Scientific specimens

-Trevor H. Worthy (1997) records 57 body and 17 egg specimens in public collections.
-He concluded that the only ones of these that may be the missing type of N. a. rufifacies were NHMW 50.809 or that of the Universidad de Concepción.
-Greenway (1967) mentions specimens at Cambridge, Massachusetts (probably Harvard Museum of Natural History) and Edinburgh (Royal Museum) that seem to be missing in Worthy's summary.
+There are 57 body and 17 egg specimens in public collections.
+Of these, either the specimen at NHMW (no. 50.809) or one at the Universidad de Concepción is the likely type of N. a. rufifacies.
+Additional specimens are located at Cambridge, Massachusetts (probably Harvard Museum of Natural History) and Edinburgh (Royal Museum).

+Phylogeny

 A 2016 study of the laughing owl's mitogenome concluded that the species does not belong to the monotypic genus Sceloglaux as previously thought, but instead belong to the genus Ninox.
 The analysis indicated that the laughing owl may be a sister taxon to the Ninox clade containing the barking owl, Sumba boobook, and morepork, the latter of which shared New Zealand with the laughing owl.